Mivinci/x26/README.md

 ## Usage

-Follow the 6 steps below and you'll get your persion x26 site.
+Follow the 6 steps below and you'll get yourself an x26 site.

 ### Step 1 -  Installation